thermalogic/SEES/README.md

 School of Energy and Environment
 Southeast University
 Nanjing,China
-Email£º cmh@seu.edu.cn
+Emailï¼š cmh@seu.edu.cn

 I offered the course through Github, so you will be always in programming and have to put in many hours.
 It may be tough to you.

->¡°When the going gets tough, the tough get going.¡±  Joseph P. Kennedy
+>â€œWhen the going gets tough, the tough get going.â€  Joseph P. Kennedy

 I hope you will keep at it and I wish you continued success in the course!